Yamaha YZ450F Bikes

 2008 brought much success to the YZ450F, allowing James Stewart to capture the AMA Motocross Championship, and Chad Reed to win the AMA Supercross Championship.

-For 2010, Yamaha has revolutionized the YZ450F, yet again.
-Yamaha has figured out ways to further centralize the mass of the bike, as well as make it more powerful.
-The cylinder is now slanted toward the rear, causing the inertial mass to be centralized.
-This new design also switches the intake and exhaust positions, straightening the intake tract for a more efficient combustion, equaling more power.
-The cylinder is now also offset, which causes the connecting rod to be vertical at the point of greatest force, minimizing piston friction, increasing response time.
+In 2010, Yamaha revolutionized the YZ450F, yet again.
+Yamaha figured out ways to further centralize the mass of the bike, as well as make it more powerful.
+The cylinder was slanted toward the rear, causing the inertial mass to be centralized.
+This new design also switched the intake and exhaust positions, straightening the intake tract for a more efficient combustion, equaling more power.
+The cylinder was then offset, which causes the connecting rod to be vertical at the point of greatest force, minimizing piston friction, increasing response time.

-The new YZ450F also has a new 4-titanium valve cylinder head that has been matched to a new fuel injection system.
-The new system adapts to air/fuel mixtures as soon as they change, ensuring that the engine is always running properly, no matter the conditions.
-A GYT-R Power Tuner is also available, allowing you to tune the mixture and ignition timing maps manually, according to your track conditions.
+The 2010 YZ450F also got a 4-titanium valve cylinder head that was matched to a new fuel injection system.
+The new system adapted to air/fuel mixtures as soon as they change, ensuring that the engine is always running properly, no matter the conditions.

-A new aluminum Bilateral Beam frame makes for excellent balance, handling, and cornering on any track.
-The front fork protector, front and rear fenders, intake cover, fuel tank, seat, and even the number plate have been re-designed, giving the 2010 Yamaha YZ450F a killer new-generation style, all of its own.
+A new aluminum Bilateral Beam frame made for excellent balance, handling, and cornering on any track.
+The front fork protector, front and rear fenders, intake cover, fuel tank, seat, and even the number plate was re-designed, giving the 2010 Yamaha YZ450F a killer new-generation style, all of its own.